ewallace/Emergomyces_constructs_2025/README.md

 Source code in python format.
 Uses the DNAchisel package and Biopython tools.

 - codon_adjust_FPs.py - using DNAchisel's DnaOptimizationProblem to design sequences encoding fluorescent proteins
+- codon_adjust_Cas9.py - similarly to design for RdCas9_NLSHA, had to relax some optimisation constraints and run for more iterations as a longer harder sequence
 - codon_count_functions.py - functions to calculate codon counts and frequencies